Palawan massacre

 The Palawan massacre occurred on 14 December 1944, during World War II, near the city of Puerto Princesa in the Philippine province of Palawan.
 Allied soldiers, imprisoned near the city, were killed by Imperial Japanese soldiers.
-Only eleven men managed to survive.
+Only eleven men managed to survive, while 139 were killed.

 Background

 On 12 August 1942, 300 American prisoners arrived on two transport ships, survivors of the Battle of Bataan and the Battle of Corregidor.
 They were interned in the old Philippine Constabulary barracks, referred to as Palawan's Prison Camp 10A, or Palawan Barracks.
 They would spend the next two years clearing an area 2400 by 225 yd, and then building a 8 in concrete runway, 1530 by 75 yd, using only hand tools, wheelbarrows and two small cement mixers.
 The prisoners were also forced to build revetments for 150 Japanese planes.
 Sick and useless prisoners were switched with healthier ones out of Manila during construction.
 On 22 September 1944, half of the prisoners were sent back to Manila.
 By October 1944, the airstrip and nearby harbor came under allied attack.
 The prisoners were forced to dig bomb shelters within the prison compound, consisting of trenches 5 ft deep and 4 ft wide.
 Shelter A held 50 men, Shelter B held 35, and Shelter C held up to 30, and were augmented by smaller 2–3 man shelters.
-Shelter had a hidden exit that extended beyond the camp's barbed wire to a 60 ft cliff overlooking the bay.
+The shelters had a hidden exit that extended beyond the camp's barbed wire to a 60 ft cliff overlooking the bay.
 Army Capt.
 Fred Bruni was the senior officer amongst the prisoners.
 Dr. Carl Mango, and Dr. Henry Knight, a dentist, were also amongst the prison population.
 Beatings were common, and rations eventually reduced to a mess kit of rice per day.
 There were 4 prison escape attempts.
 The first, on 11 August 1942, was made by 6 prisoners, 5 of whom were able to join the Filipino guerrillas at Brooke's Point in south Palawan.
 The second attempt, on 29 August 1942, by 2 prisoners was also successful through the aid of friendly Filipino guides.
 The third in February 1943, and the fourth on 28 June 1943, were not successful.

-In August 1944, 1800 men of the 131st Battalion, 2nd Air Division, were assigned to defend the airfield, under the command of Capt.
+In August 1944, 1,800 men of the 131st Battalion, 2nd Air Division, were assigned to defend the airfield, under the command of Capt.
 Kojima.
 In December 1944, he sought advice "as to action to take regarding the POWs at the time of enemy landing."
 Lt.
 Gen. Seiichi Terada, 2nd Air Division commander, after conferring with Gen. Tominaga, 4th Army Commander, sent the following reply:

-"At the time of the enemy landing, if the POWs are harboring an enemy feeling, dispose of them at the appropriate time."
+At the time of the enemy landing, if the POWs are harboring an enemy feeling, dispose of them at the appropriate time.